 Umbria’s main hill towns, such as Perugia, Orvieto and Norcia, are all in reasonably close proximity so it’s easy to visit a few places in a day if you want to escape the quiet of your luxury villa.
 There’s lots to see in terms of history and culture - the UNESCO world heritage site of Assisi, the beautifully gothic duomo in Orvieto and Perugia, Umbria’s main town, with its historic centre.

 You could do worse than choose to explore on a theme here.
 There are lots of itineraries following the wine, olive oil and religious trails which will take you all over the region and allow you to see the best of the countryside at the same time.

 Best places to eat and drink in Umbria

-Umbria is rich in gourmet specialities.
+Umbria is rich in gourmet specialities to try on a luxury holiday in Umbria.
 Norcia and Spoleti are the top spots for truffle hunting.
 Norcia is also known for its pork charcuterie, so you’ll find a fine lunch here.
 The best olive oil in Umbria is said to be found in Trevi, where the wine bars offer olive oil tastings.
 The local Sagrantino grapes make a fine red wine to wash it all down.

 When you’re in Gubbio, Umbria’s oldest town, lunch at Taverna di Lupo would be a good choice.
 It’s been operating in its 14th-century premises for more than 30 years.